-- Loose or faulty thermocouple, rectify.
+- · Loose or faulty thermocouple, rectify.

 - Blocked pilot, clean out.

 - Excessive drafts in the room.

 - Excessive flue pull.

-- Fire is too close the an air vent.
+- Fire is too close to an air vent.

-- Fire is sited on disused chimney breast which has not been adequately sealed up.

 - Dirt or lint in pilot aeration hole or on the lint gauze, clean thoroughly.

-- If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, ventilation or the thermocouple needs replacement.
+- If the pilot will not stay lit there could be a problem with contamination of the gas supply, drafts, room size and/or ventilation or the thermocouple needs replace ment.